asreview/cloud-usage/40-kubernetes.md

 Each of these images run a bash file.
 Each bash file uses a python script and the Python package [pika](https://pika.readthedocs.io/en/stable/) to send and receive messages.

-In the Worker case, the [Worker Dockerfile](worker.Dockerfile) must have the packages to run the models that you need to run, in addition to some basic things, and it runs the Worker bash file.
+In the Worker case, the [Worker Dockerfile](code/worker.Dockerfile) must have the packages to run the models that you need to run, in addition to some basic things, and it runs the Worker bash file.
-The [Worker bash file](worker.sh) just runs the [Worker receiver](worker-receiver.py) file.
+The [Worker bash file](code/worker.sh) just runs the [Worker receiver](code/worker-receiver.py) file.
 The Worker receiver keeps the Worker alive waiting for messages; runs received messages as commands; tells the Tasker that it is done with a message; and sends files to S3, if configured to do so.

-In the Tasker case, the [Tasker Dockerfile](tasker.Dockerfile) only needs the basic things, and it runs the Tasker bash file.
+In the Tasker case, the [Tasker Dockerfile](code/tasker.Dockerfile) only needs the basic things, and it runs the Tasker bash file.
-The [Tasker bash file](tasker.sh) is responsible for very important tasks.
+The [Tasker bash file](code/tasker.sh) is responsible for very important tasks.
 It starts by cleaning up the volume and moving files to the correct location inside it.
 Then, it runs whatever you need it to run, and this is where you have to edit to do what you need.

-In the default case, the Tasker bash file runs makita once, then splits the file using the [split-file.py](split-file.py) script that we mentioned before.
+In the default case, the Tasker bash file runs makita once, then splits the file using the [split-file.py](code/split-file.py) script that we mentioned before.
-Then it runs the first part itself (which can't be parallelized), and sends the next two parts to the Workers using the script <tasker-send.py>.
+Then it runs the first part itself (which can't be parallelized), and sends the next two parts to the Workers using the script [tasker-send.py](code/tasker-send.py).

-The <tasker-send.py> script sends each line of the input file to the Workers as messages, and then waits for all messages to be completed.
+The [tasker-send.py](code/tasker-send.py) script sends each line of the input file to the Workers as messages, and then waits for all messages to be completed.
 This ensures that the part 2 is completed before part 3 starts being executed.

 We have created a visual representation below: